 Overview

 Astro defaults to static output: every page is prerendered at build time and served as a flat file.
-SSR mode renders pages on each request, which unlocks personalized content, auth-gated routes, and dynamic data.
-Astro 5 offers three output modes: static (default), server (all routes SSR by default), and hybrid (all routes prerendered by default, with per-route opt-out).
-For most sites, hybrid is the right choice because it keeps the static-first benefit and lets you add server endpoints where needed.
+SSR renders pages on each request, which enables personalized content, auth-gated routes, and dynamic data.
+Astro 5 offers two output modes: static (default; prerenders all pages) and server (SSR by default).
+The Astro 4 hybrid mode was removed in Astro 5 and merged into static.
+For most sites, keep static and add an adapter, then opt individual routes into SSR where needed.

 // astro.config.mjs